Zendaya net worth: How the ‘Euphoria’ star makes her fortune and expensive things she owns

 In fact, in 2020, the African-American actress became the youngest Emmy Award winner, when she won best actress in a drama series for the character of Rue Bennett in the HBO show, Euphoria.
 With a successful slew of brand collaborations, a mammoth big-screen professional career, a clothing line, and an impressive music career — Zendaya’s total net worth stands justified by her immense talent and hard work.

 Today, she is nothing short of a phenomenon.
-Let us look at how she makes millions and she spends that.
+Let us look at how she makes millions, and how she spends that.

 Zendaya’s net worth, career, assets and other things to know